IRS

 Update: As of November 21, 2019, various news sources are reporting that Former Mayor Pugh has pleaded guilty to four of the 11 charges in an executed plea deal.
 According to these reports, she pleaded guilty to at least one charge of tax evasion.
 Earlier this year, we reported the first public display of federal […]

-Tags: Tax Evasion, Tax Crimes, IRS, Blog
+Tags: IRS, Tax Evasion, Tax Crimes, Blog

 Certain U.S. Individuals Exempted from Tax-Favored Foreign Trust Information Reporting